fplab/ui-for-pl/src/language-usability.rst

   This paper identifies key aspects in API usability, in an *API Concepts Framework*, a structure where *concepts* represent possible user actions, leading to measureable properties on usability.
-Using this framework, the paper introduces an automated method for measuring API usability, which they test in a user study.
+Using this framework, the paper introduces an automated method for measuring API usability, which they test in a user study and find their calculated values highly correlated with user measured time.

 User Studies
 ------------